forestdb/forestdb.org/models/2025-problang-comparison-class.md

 var superordinate_params = {mu: 0, sigma: 1};
 ///

 var stateVals = _.range(superordinate_params.mu - 3 * superordinate_params.sigma,
                         superordinate_params.mu + 3 * superordinate_params.sigma,
                         superordinate_params.sigma / binParam)
 stateVals
 ~~~~

-**Probabilities for Each Height**
-- For each possible height, we calculate how likely it is using a normal distribution (Gaussian).
-- The model first gets the log-probability for each height value.
-- We then apply the exponential function to convert those log values into regular probabilities.
-- This results in a probability distribution over all the possible heights we’re considering.

 ~~~~
 ///fold:
 // helper function